Senators accuse FAA of obstruction over 737 MAX, cast doubt on agency’s role ensuring safety

 “The responsibility to produce a safe product does belong with Boeing,” Dickson said.

-In a press conference conducted over Zoom after the hearing, family members of the crash victims spoke about their attitude to Boeing and to the MAX returning to the skies.
+In a press conference conducted over Zoom after the hearing, family members of the crash victims expressed a deep loss of faith in Boeing and a reluctance to accept the MAX returning to the skies.

-Shikha Bassi, sister-in-law of Bhavye Suneja, the pilot who died while in command of Lion Air Flight 610 in October 2018, said the accidents have produced “a complete loss of faith” in both Boeing and the FAA that is a barrier to returning the MAX to service.
+Speaking from her home in India, Shikha Bassi, sister-in-law of Bhavye Suneja, the pilot who died while in command of Lion Air Flight 610 in October 2018, said the accidents have produced “a complete loss of faith” in both Boeing and the FAA that is a barrier to returning the MAX to service.

 “How does one revive that trust?” she asked.